 This is very important because it’s direct evidence backed by science proving sourdough bread can help you lose weight.

 Let’s dig deeper why sourdough bread is good for you.

-Why Sourdough Bread Better For You Than Regular Bread
+Why Sourdough Bread Better For You Than Whole Wheat Bread

 Nutrients In Sourdough Bread

-Sourdough bread more than other breads is packed with nutrients including:
+Sourdough bread more than other breads is packed with naturally occurring nutrients including: